cea-hpc/phobos/doc/design/scsi_error_management.md

 require adding this health counter to each resource in the DSS, meaning a new column for the database for each of the "device" and "medium" tables.

-When this counter goes down (i.e. a SCSI error is encountered), the following actions will be taken:
+When this counter goes down (i.e. an SCSI error is encountered), the following actions will be taken:

 - interrupt the ongoing operation,
- - try to unmount/unload the tape currently on the drive (if this operation fails, we will have to preemptively mark the tape as failed and notice an administrator that manual intervention may be required),
+- try to unmount/unload the tape currently on the drive (if this operation fails, we will have to preemptively mark the tape as failed and notice an administrator that manual intervention may be required.
+The associated drive will not be useable as well),
 - reschedule the operation that was ongoing (if any) so that it may be completed later.

-Morever, during Phobos' uptime, this counter may at some point become 0, in which case the resource will be marked as failed, and specific actions will be taken.
+Moreover, during Phobos' uptime, this counter may at some point become 0, in which case the resource will be marked as failed, and specific actions will be taken.
 In the case of a drive, we will:

 - execute the general "health decrease" operations specified above,
 - mark the drive in the DSS as failed so it may not be picked again for rescheduling,
 - remove this device from the list of usable devices for its host,
 - reschedule any operation pending on this drive,
 - forcefully interrupt the corresponding device thread.

 In the case of a tape, the following actions will be taken:
 - execute the general "health decrease" operations specified above,
 - mark the tape in the DSS as failed,
 - reschedule any operation pending on this tape if possible (a failed tape may prevent the retrieval of an object, a format will always fail, ...).

+The administrator should be able to reset the health of a device.
+Indeed, when a physical drive is changed in a library, the new one has the same serial number.
+Therefore, its health should be reset.
+Also, the previous errors encountered should not be considered when choosing a device/medium pair.

+This should also be done for tapes.
+It happens that an unreadable tape becomes usable again after a reformat.
+Therefore, the administrator should be able to reset the health counter after a format.

+Both for tapes and drives that need to be set back into service, the administrator will be expected to clear and possibly dump the logs associated to restore its full health and unlock the resource.
+Otherwise, it will still be considered failed by Phobos.

 ## Configuration file